melezhik/metacpan-api-packages-status/README.md

 # SYNOPSIS

-Checks packages statuses against ones listed at 02packages file.
+Checks packages statuses at MetaCPAN.
+A list of packages is taken from 02packages file.

 # INSTALL